Retail Cannabis in Kamloops

 Additional information is available on the following provincial web pages:

-Fees include a $1600 application fee for a Retail Cannabis Sales Licence Permit and Existing Licence Amendment and a $5000 annual Business License Fee.
+Fees include a $1,600 application fee for a Retail Cannabis Sales Licence Permit and Existing Licence Amendment and a $5,000 annual Business Licence Fee.

 The extent of municipal governmental jurisdiction is determined by the Province and the authority granted in the Community Charter and the Local Government Act.
 Forthcoming provincial decisions may broaden or restrict the scope of what cities like Kamloops will be responsible for regulating at a local level.

-Municipal governments may also choose to support the Federal and Provincial governments with public education initiatives, and with the enforcement of certain rules and regulations concerning such matters as:
+Municipal governments may also choose to support the federal and provincial governments with public education initiatives and the enforcement of certain rules and regulations concerning such matters as:

 - New fire and building regulations